ryantanlien/gcs-drone-app/README.md

 Any configuration of PF4J and its plugins is done in the class `Pf4jConfig`.
 With the exception of the Luciad plugin, any interface that defines plugin behavior has the prefix Pf4j and postfix -ables.
 For instance, `Pf4jMessagable`.

+### ZeroMQ messaging contract
+As mentioned in the Use of Plugins section, this application uses ZeroMQ to communicate to the other components of Drone versus Drone, namely the DJIAAPP and the PID controller.
+Here we will record and define the two messaging contracts used for the communication with DJIAAPP.
+For all messaging contracts, data is sent as strings in a multi-part message.

+#### Telemetry
+For GCS to receive telemetry from DJIAAPP, we use a pub-sub implementation and assume that DJIAAPP sends an infinite stream of data.
+DJIAAPP acts as the publisher and GCS as the subscriber.

+The messaging contract is as follows:
+1. Part 1: Message Type
+2. Part 2: Telemetry Data

+Message Type is "TELEMETRY" whereas Telemetry Data is a JSON string representing drone attributes and settings.

+#### Commands
+For DJIAAPP to receive commands from GCS, we use a reliable-request reply implementation known as the Lazy Pirate or Simple Pirate pattern.
+Every request sent to DJIAAPP from GCS must be replied to by DJIAAPP, or the command fails.
+DJIAAPP acts as the server receiving requests while GCS acts as the client sending requests.

+The messaging contract from GCS to DJIAAPP is as follows:
+1. Part 1: Message Type
+2. Part 2: Command Type
+3. Part 3: Command Data

+Message Type is "COMMAND".

+Command Type is a string representing the command sent from GCS to DJIAAPP eg: "START_TAKEOFF"

+Command Data is a JSON string representing drone attributes to be set.

+The messaging contract from DJIAAPP to GCS is as follows:
+1. Part 1: Message Type
+2. Part 2: Command Type
+3. Part 3: Command Status
+4. Part 4: Command Data

+Message Type is "COMMAND_REPLY".

+Command Type is a string representing the command sent from GCS to DJIAAPP eg: "START_TAKEOFF"

+Command Status is a string representing the status of the processing of the command by DJIAAPP.
+This takes the form "COMMAND_SUCCESS" OR "COMMAND_FAILURE" OR "FAILED_TO_SEND"

+Command Data is a JSON string representing drone attributes to be set.

 ---

 ## Testing